Private LTE (CBRS) Network Solutions

 CBRS and Private LTE

 Mobile operators or private companies can run private LTE and use a licensed, unlicensed or shared spectrum.
-In the United States, the most mature shared spectrum is Citizens Broadband Radio Systems (CBRS).
+In the United States, the most mature shared spectrum is Citizens Broadband Radio Service (CBRS).
 CBRS was created to open the 3.5 GHz band to a wide range of users, including incumbent users, mobile and cable operators, other service providers, public entities and enterprises.

 CBRS private LTE offers a variety of benefits, such as: